Divergence/docs/README.md

     ```
     Remember that your namespace will be whatever you put in for "project".
 For more details see composer's documentation.

+## Configure Database access

  - Open `config/db.php` and give your new project some MySQL database credentials.

+ ## Take over control from the framework
  - Create a new class `App` in your classes directory with the filename `App.php`.
 Simply extend `\Divergence\App`
     ``` php
     <?php